aruncs31s/aruncs31s-notes-vercel/src/site/notes/01 Projects/AI Robot/03 Development.md

 ---

 # Development

 There are currently few tasks at hand
 1. Make the Robot Walk
 2. Then add object avoidance
-3. Add distance sensing
-4. Stream Video through webcam and identify persons.
+3. Stream Video through webcam and identify persons.
 The development have devided into 4 stages( #update ) for the timebeing